Immortalized Human Tonsillar Epithelial Cells (HTE)

 Disclaimer

-1. Sale of this item is subjected to the completion of a Material Transfer Agreement (MTA) by the purchasing individual/institution for each cell line.
+1. Sale of this item is subjected to the completion of a Material Transfer Agreement (MTA) by the purchasing individual/institution for each order.
 If you have any questions regarding this, please contact us at licensing@abmgood.com.

-3. We recommend live cell shipments for ease of cell transfer and this option can be requested at the time of order placement.
+3. We recommend live cell shipments for ease of cell transfer and this option can be requested at the time of ordering.
 Please note that the end-user will need to evaluate the feasibility of live cell shipment by taking into account the final destination's temperature variation and its geographical location.
+In addition, we thoroughly test our cell lines for freeze-thaw recovery.
+If frozen cells were received and not recovered in your lab under the exact, specified conditions (using recommended culture vessel, media, additional supplements, and atmospheric conditions), a live cell replacement is possible at a cost (plus shipping).

-4. All of abm's cell biology products are for research use ONLY and NOT for therapeutic/diagnostic applications. abm is not liable for any repercussions arising from the use of its cell biology product(s) in therapeutic/diagnostic or any other non-RUO application(s).
+4. All of abm's cell biology products are for research use ONLY and NOT for therapeutic/diagnostic applications. abm is not liable for any repercussions arising from the use of its cell biology product(s) in therapeutic/diagnostic application(s).
+Please contact a technical service representative for more information.

 Depositor LSU Health Sciences Center - Shreveport